aubreyjcook/dev_sandbox.ts/README.md

 ## Purpose

-This repo is intended to act as technology-agnostic sandbox environment for developing implementations of programming solutions built primarily in TypeScript, independent of other technologies.
+This repo is intended to act as technology-agnostic sandbox environment for developing implementations of programming solutions built primarily in TypeScript, independent of other technologies. x

 ## Table of Contents